adamlilith/omnibus/README.md

 # omnibus
-Better utility functions for the 99%.
+Utility functions for the 99%.

 ## Statistics and computation ##
 * `art`: Aligned rank transform for using rank data in ANOVAs